Procedure: Work health and safety management system – Management review

 - Members of senior leadership at the University meet at various forums to review the WHS management system effectiveness including:

-- Council meetings in which WHS is a standing agenda item and when Annual WHS Report is reviewed in detail as an agenda item;
+- Council meetings in which WHS is a standing agenda item and when the Annual WHS Report is reviewed in detail as an agenda item;

 - University WHS Committee meetings.